samraHanif0340/samraHanif0340.github.io/_portfolio/data_pipeline.md

 ### GoProducerRTSP

-Secondly, the Kafka producer code, in Golang, to stream RTSP video into Kafka topic `timeseries_1` is shown below.
+The Kafka producer code, in Golang, to stream RTSP video into Kafka topic `timeseries_1` is shown below.
 [Sarama](https://github.com/Shopify/sarama) library is used as the Golang client for Kafka producer.
 A further wrapper for Golang producer (and consumer) built on top of Sarama and [wvanbergen](github.com/wvanbergen/kafka/consumergroup) libraries is provided for ease of use in my [kafkapc](github.com/adaickalavan/kafkapc) package.

 ```go
 package main